digital equipment corporation • maynard, massachusetts

 µ ADRS FPP/CPU

-BUS REGISTER
+BUS REG

 DISPLAY REGISTER